-The Academic Calendar, which specifies deadlines, including the drop/add deadline, can be found on the ColoradoSPH website:
+The Academic Calendar, which specifies deadlines, including the drop/add deadline, can be found on the ColoradoSPH website at: https://coloradosph.cuanschutz.edu/education/calendars-policies

-For students who have been approved to take a course(s) at the downtown UCD campus, the ColoradoSPH tuition rate will be charged for those courses, unless the student is enrolled in a dual degree program with the downtown campus.
+For students who have been approved to take a course(s) at the downtown CU Denver campus, the ColoradoSPH tuition rate will be charged for those courses, unless the student is enrolled in a dual degree program with the downtown campus.
 The ColoradoSPH tuition rate may be different than the downtown UCD campus rate.